fishworks/gofish/README.md

 packages into its own directory and symlinks their files into /usr/local (or C:\ProgramData for Windows).
 You can think of it as the cross-platform Homebrew.

+## Want to add your project to the list of installable thingies?

+Make a PR at [fishworks/fish-food](https://github.com/fishworks/fish-food)!
+Just make sure to follow the [Contributing Guide](https://gofi.sh#contributing) first.

 ## Troubleshooting

 For troubleshooting, see the [Troubleshooting Guide](https://gofi.sh#troubleshooting).